djokovicdusan/clj_power-pixel/README.md

 Why I added a plagiarism tool?

-I thought that the first part of this project was a bit "to easy" to satisfy my Professor, so
+I thought that the first part of this project was a bit "to easy" to satisfy this course project, so
 I wanted a further challenge.
 Even though OpenCV is a popular library with great documentation and tutorials in Python and C++, it was a tough journey to put it all in a meaningful context(tons of documentation to read).
-The deeper I dived into Clojure, the more I realised I was naming my variables and functions in a "javaboilerplatecodegenerator" manner.
+The deeper I dived into Clojure, the more I realised I was naming my variables and functions in a "boilerplatecodegenerator" manner.
 Even though I found it easier this way, I will try to avoid this practice in my next projects.